Simple and Reliable CPU/MEM Usage Monitoring Tool

-CPUAlert Personal watches system CPU and RAM usage, sends Email and Telegram alerts after consecutive High / Low usage checks, and sends recovery messages when usage returns to normal.
-Simple setup with offline license.
+CPUAlert watches system CPU and RAM usage, sends Email, Microsoft Teams, and Telegram alerts after consecutive High / Low usage checks, alert includeing TOP1-TOP5 process detection, and sends recovery messages when usage returns to normal.
+Microsoft Teams notification is supported for modern IT operations.
 No installation required.
-Edit configuration files and run it in ONE minute.
+Edit configuration files and run it in 1 minute.
+Windows and Linux versions available.

 Overview

-Offline License CPU Monitor Memory Monitor Email Alert Telegram Alert IamAlive
+Offline License CPU Monitor Memory Monitor Email Alert Microsoft Teams Alert Telegram Alert IamAlive

 Recommended for Windows/Linux servers, SQL servers, web servers, remote desktops, branch office PCs, and always-on systems that need simple resource monitoring.